 If you see this after your page is loaded completely, leafletJS files are missing.

-Rio Aonda – a tributary of Rio Carrao – in its upper reaches flows through a spectacular canyon with some 500 m tall, vertical walls in both sides.
-According to local legends this is not a good place as here lives the terrible Canaima – a kind of Death, which always is chasing people and sooner or later finds and kills each of them.
+Rio Aonda – a tributary of Rio Carrao – in its upper reaches flows through a spectacular canyon with some 500 m tall, vertical walls on both sides.
+According to local legends, this is not a good place as here lives the terrible Canaima – a kind of Death, which always is chasing people and sooner or later finds and kills each of them.
 There are numerous smaller waterfalls but one attracts attention – on the right side from the lower part of the wall, through a cave opening gushes some 100 m tall waterfall which forms a smaller tributary to Rio Aonda.

-This small plateau is criss-crossed by caves and in several places the roof of these caves has collapsed, forming impressive sinkholes.
+This small plateau is crisscrossed by caves and in several places, the roof of these caves has collapsed, forming impressive sinkholes.

 Description of Sima Aonda

 The most impressive sinkhole on this plateau is Sima Aonda.
 It is very large – some 500 m long and up to 100 m wide and very deep – up to 383 m!
-Even in its most shallow place it is 280 m deep and it is surrounded by vertical walls all around.
+Even in its most shallow place, it is 280 m deep and is surrounded by vertical walls all around.
 Most likely it has formed by several episodes of collapse.

 This is the deepest sinkhole in Venezuela.
-Until recent times it was also the deepest known cave in Venezuela but in 2008 there was published a report about the 440 m deep Sima Los Escorpiones cave in the north of country.
+Until recent times it was also the deepest known cave in Venezuela but in 2008 there was published a report about the 440 m deep Sima Los Escorpiones cave in the north of the country.

 Some smaller streams fall in Sima Aonda, forming vertical waterfalls which are more than 350 m tall.
 The bottom of the sinkhole is traversed by a larger stream – the unusual Rio Superior.